MM1 Project: British-Israeli Collaboration & Exhibitions 2012

 Curated by Sharon Toval & Nimrod Vardi

-In the current exhibition, much like the first held at Arbeit Gallery in London, England, the discussion is about the possibility of artistic dialogue and negotiation between the pairs of artists.
+The exhibition "Question.
+Reaction.
+Examination.
+Reaction." is the second and last part of the artistic experimental art project MM1.
+In this current exhibition, much like the first held at Arbeit Gallery, the discussion is about the possibility of artistic dialogue and negotiation between the pairs of artists.
 To what extent is it challenging for artists to reach a joint processing of the artworks until their installation in the exhibition space?
 Beyond the visual outcome of the artworks, the exhibition proposes to analyse the existing tension between the emotional aspects the artworks raise and their visual-tactical outcome.

 A process of combined creation, executed through virtual communication, exhibits different types of dialogue between the pairs, each showing a different perspective; Abraham Kritzman and Cos Ahmet created a joint working space and became one creative entity; Orly Dvir and Daniel Bourke encountered communication difficulties, power struggles and antagonism, and did not progress to a combined thought and process.
 Their joint creation stayed on the virtual level in the form of a shared blog.
 Barak Brinker was left to work alone after artist Leonie Lachlan decided to leave the project.
 His works at Arbeit Gallery, reflected the void left by Lachlan.
 All of the these collaborations, separately and together, constitute different types of experimental artistic partnerships, and a different perspective of the creative "self" versus "us" as individuals or one composed creative entity.